2014 Artist Market

 If you are interested in participating in our 2014 market please be sure to bookmark this page.
-Applications for 2013 are now closed.
+Applications for 2014 are now OPEN.
 Applications are submitted online through Zapplication.

 We understand that it is no easy task for you as an artist to create and travel long distances to market your works.
 From web presence to our easy on-line application process through Zapplication we have worked diligently to make this easy on you the artist.
 You may be assured we will be evenhanded in our jury process and respectful of the time and effort you have made to be a part of our festival.
 We further pledge to vigorously promote our festival to put you front and center with plenty of potential art loving patrons.

 RiverArtsFest is one of the most well attended events in the cultural life of the City of Memphis and the Mid South.
 Last year an estimated 85,000 patrons came down to experience art in Memphis.
 The central focus point of our event is a large outdoor space for artists to show and sell their works directly to the public.
 In our 2014, event we anticipate that there will be space for approximately 190 artists.

 EVENT DATE – Friday, October 24, Saturday, October 25 and Sunday, October 26, 2013 LOCATION – Downtown Memphis, Tennessee

 Police and fire officials estimated last year’s attendance at approximately 85,000 attendees for the two-day event.
 The growth from our first year to this last year has almost doubled.
 A professional marketing firm manages a strategically focused plan to attract a diverse public likely to be interested in the visual fine arts.
 While the majority of our audience is from the Memphis metropolitan area, a significant and increasing number of art patrons from around the Mid-South also attend.